Corporate Sustainability & Responsibility

 Commitment to Sustainable Forestry and Chain-of-Custody Standards

 Freedom, a direct mail printing and distribution company, is committed to the practice of environmental sustainability.
-Freedom encompasses five locations in the states of Wisconsin, Illinois, and Texas.
-Each location has implemented and is maintaining Chain-of-Custody (COC) standards set forth by the Forest Stewardship Council (FSC) and Sustainable Forestry Initiative (SFI).
+Freedom encompasses five locations in the states of Wisconsin, and Illinois.
+Each location has implemented and is maintaining Chain-of-Custody (COC) standards set forth by the Forest Stewardship Council® (FSC®) and The Sustainable Forestry Initiative® (SFI).
 Implementing certification with these two organizations ensures that Freedom is a leader in developing and sustaining environmental and social responsibility.
 Each location is audited annually by a third-party certifier who ensures that accounting, training, internal auditing, and other COC practices are maintained and updated.
 Freedom’s customers and the general population are guaranteed that all Freedom personnel from the President and CEO to the hourly wage employee will stay the course and continue to minimize these environmental footprints through all practices.

 Energy & Emissions